How To Keep Earring From Sinking Into Ear?

 Aside from the risks of earring loss, there are a variety of problems that may arise, including infection, skin irritation, and earring movement.
 You'll want to be prepared if you have any type of problem.

-This is something that is so easy to do!
-It's as if the earring is disappearing and the skin is lifting up over it.
+It's as if the earring back stuck in ear is disappearing and the skin is lifting up over it.
 You are not alone.
 Many people do not see it in their own photos, and they end up with an earring that doesn't look quite right.

 One minute the earring may be visible but gradually, you notice that it is disappearing into the skin.